helloleah/tpu-recipes/inference/trillium/JetStream-Maxtext/Llama2-7B/README.md

 This step creates an isolated Python virtual environment for the project and installs the necessary packages for both JetStream and MaxText.

 1.  **Create and activate a virtual environment:**
     This ensures that project dependencies don't conflict with your global Python setup.
-We'll name the environment `venv-maxtext` and assume it's created in your chosen base directory (e.g., `~/code_repos/`).
+This example names the environment `venv-maxtext` and assumes it's created in your chosen base directory (e.g., `~/code_repos/`).

     ```bash
     # Navigate to your chosen base directory, e.g., ~/code_repos/